isotopp/isotopp.github.io/_posts/2020-02-22-in-which-we-cycle-shopping.md

 [![](/uploads/2020/02/shopping-geniedijk3.jpg)](https://www.google.com/maps/@52.3141836,4.6843711,17.27z)

 Only later on our trip we would have seen why there was blockage.
-This looks like there is going to be a fietspad improvement - wider, and close up to code than this old road we are on.
+This looks like there is going to be a fietspad improvement - wider, and closer up to code than this old road we are on.

 But first things first: